KwatME/Rela.jl/system/Pathogen/Parasite/Babesia.md

 # "

-Tick is the vector, like in Lyme disease
+Tick is the vector, like in Lyme disease.

 # ^